 How to Set Your Table Like a Stylist

 You deserve better than those ripped paper towels you’re using for napkins.
 So, the question arises: how do you create a tablescape worthy of your culinary creations?
 While it may sound like a lot of extra effort, it can be a lovely treat for your evening in.
-Here are a few handy stylist tips for creating a pulled-together table at home.
+Here are a few handy stylist tips for creating a pulled-together dining room table at home.

-1. Tidy your surroundings.
+1. Tidy Your Surroundings.

-Even if you just shove everything in a nearby closet and shut the door, give your eyes a break from laptop stands, sticky notes, and all of the junk mail you’ve been accumulating for weeks.
+Even if you just shove everything in a nearby closet or drawer and shut the door, give your eyes a break from laptop stands, sticky notes, and all of the junk mail you’ve been accumulating for weeks.

 Try to create a diffuse, indirect light.
 Warmth is also key: no one wants to linger over dinner lit by a buzzing fluorescent light.
 Instead, a low glow will make your skin radiant and create a super-cozy feel.
 It’s like magic.

-3. Layer in texture.
+3. Layer in Texture.

 If you don’t have any on hand, a few simple dish towels can serve handily as napkins (if a French bistro can do it, you can too).
 If you’re into an eclectic vibe, try mixing and matching your glassware and serving dishes.
 Don’t be concerned if everything doesn’t match!

-4. Greenery is good.
+4. Greenery is Good.

 If you have fresh flowers on hand, congratulations, you’re a star.
 But not to worry if you don’t.
 Any prop stylist will tell you that cutting the occasional frond from a houseplant or from a nearby tree is totally okay.
 Just be careful not to get caught snipping choice blooms from your neighbor’s prize hydrangea bushes (we recommend asking first).
 Even a single sprig can look sculptural and interesting when you place it in a vase, jar, or even an empty wine bottle.